 What do blepharoplasty scars look like?

-Most types of blepharoplasty surgery are considered minimally invasive in nature, with incisions being expertly placed in natural skin folds to minimise the appearance of scars.
-Incisions are very small after eyelid surgery, and because the eyelids are well vascularised, any incision heals very well with minimal scarring.
-Most patients who have blepharoplasty at Centre for Surgery often tell us their scars are virtually invisible six months after the procedure.
+Most types of blepharoplasty surgery are considered minimally invasive, with incisions expertly placed in natural skin folds to minimise the appearance of scars.
+Incisions are tiny after eyelid surgery, and because the eyelids are well vascularised, any incision heals very well with minimal scarring.
+Most patients who undergo blepharoplasty at the Centre for Surgery often tell us that their scars are virtually invisible six months after the procedure.

 RELATED: What Do Blepharoplasty Scars Look Like?

-How long will it take to see blepharoplasty results?
+How long will it take to see the results of blepharoplasty?

-The final results of blepharoplasty surgery are most commonly seen after six weeks.
-In a small number of cases, particularly involving lower blepharoplasty, there may be a minor degree of swelling affecting the lower eyelids, but this will virtually disappear after eight weeks.
-Patients can look forward to achieving a more useful and rejuvenated look, which often makes them appear many years younger, with the elimination of the constantly tired look that they have disliked for so long.
+The final results of blepharoplasty surgery are typically visible after six weeks.
+In a small number of cases, particularly those involving lower blepharoplasty, there may be a minor degree of swelling in the lower eyelids, but this typically disappears after eight weeks.
+Patients can look forward to achieving a more youthful and rejuvenated appearance, which often makes them appear many years younger, with the elimination of the constantly tired look they have disliked for so long.

 RELATED: Natural Looking Blepharoplasty in London